 Like this example from Coaches and Co. that helps remove risk by giving a concrete overview of what comes next after purchase:

 One of my pet peeves as a copywriter is seeing headers that read something like this: “Benefits,” “Solutions,” “Services,” or “About.”
-Of course, clarity is very important on your homepage, but don’t miss an opportunity to be persuasive and address your reader.
+Of course, clarity is very important on your homepage, but you can improve conversion for any page of your website copy with a bit more finesse in your headers.
+Don’t miss an opportunity to be persuasive and address your reader.
 Now, to be clear.
 I’m not advocating for fluff, extraneous words, or jargon here.
 But there is a middle ground where you can strengthen your copy without being obnoxious or confusing.